-Any owner or agent of the owner of any land located in a “subdivision”, as defined herein, who transfers or sells any land located within the subdivision before the subdivision has been approved and recorded consistent with the requirements of this title, and applicable State and Federal requirements is guilty of a violation of this title for each lot or parcel transferred or sold.
+Any owner or agent of the owner of any land located in a “subdivision”, as defined herein, who transfers or sells any land located within the subdivision before the subdivision has been approved and recorded consistent with the requirements of this Title, and applicable State and Federal requirements is guilty of a violation of this Title for each lot or parcel transferred or sold.

-The description by metes and bounds in the instrument of transfer or other documents used in the process of selling or transferring lots, plots, parcels, sites, units, or other divisions of land for the purpose, whether immediate or future, for the offer, sale, lease, or development either on the installment plan or upon any and all other plans, terms, and conditions does not exempt the transaction from the requirements of this title and such action from the penalties or remedies provided by this title, the Newton zoning ordinance, or the laws of the state of Utah.
+The description by metes and bounds in the instrument of transfer or other documents used in the process of selling or transferring lots, plots, parcels, sites, units, or other divisions of land for the purpose, whether immediate or future, for the offer, sale, lease, or development either on the installment plan or upon any and all other plans, terms, and conditions does not exempt the transaction from the requirements of this Title and such action from the penalties or remedies provided by this Title, the Newton Zoning Ordinance, or the laws of the State of Utah.

-It shall be a Class C misdemeanor for any person to fail to comply with the provisions of this title.
-In addition to any criminal prosecution, the town may pursue any other legal remedy to ensure compliance with this title, including but not limited to injunctive relief.
+It shall be a Class C misdemeanor for any person to fail to comply with the provisions of this Title.
+In addition to any criminal prosecution, the town may pursue any other legal remedy to ensure compliance with this Title, including but not limited to injunctive relief.

-Severability (Effect)
+10-1-9: SEVERABILITY (EFFECT):

-If any provision of this title is held to be invalid by a court, the remainder shall continue to be in effect.
+If any provision of this Title is held to be invalid by a court, the remainder shall continue to be in effect.

-General Responsibilities
+10-1-10: GENERAL RESPONSIBILITIES

-Applicant’s Responsibilities: The applicant shall prepare all concept plans, subdivision plats, site plans, conditional uses materials, or any other applications as indicated in this title.
+Applicant’s Responsibilities: The applicant shall prepare all concept plans, subdivision plats, site plans, conditional uses materials, or any other applications as indicated in this Title.
 Applicants shall pay for the design and inspection of the public improvements required.
 The Town shall process all development applications in accordance with the regulations set forth herein.
-No developer, subdivider, or property owner shall alter the terrain, remove any vegetation, excavate, or otherwise engage in any site development until they obtain the necessary permits and approvals as outlined in this title.
+No developer, subdivider, or property owner shall alter the terrain, remove any vegetation, excavate, or otherwise engage in any site development until they obtain the necessary permits and approvals as outlined in this Title.

 Town Staff: Town shall prepare application forms for development processes outlined herein.
 Upon receipt of a completed development application, shall refer the application to Town departments, consultants, public or private agencies, governmental boards, and committees, or any other group or individual having responsibility for the review of such applications.
-The town staff is responsible for coordinating and receiving comments or recommendations regarding development applications and the proper distribution or sharing of such comments and recommendations.
+The Town Staff is responsible for coordinating and receiving comments or recommendations regarding development applications and the proper distribution or sharing of such comments and recommendations.
+The Town Staff shall also be responsible for any additional duties delegated to it by the Land Use Authority, as assigned by this Chapter.

-Planning Commission: The Planning Commission shall have the powers and duties defined by state law and Newton ordinances.
-The Planning Commission is generally charged with making investigations, reports, and recommendations on development applications for conformance to the general plan, this title and Title 11, or other related requirements that fall under the Planning Commissions responsibilities.
-After reviewing development applications, the Planning Commission shall generally make a recommendation to the Town Council for approval, approval with conditions, disapproval based upon findings of facts and conclusions of law, or the Planning Commission may table applications for reasonable periods of time to complete further investigations, conduct work meetings, or otherwise more completely consider all aspects of a development application.
+The Planning Commission is the Preliminary Application Land Use Authority.

+The Planning Commission shall have the powers and duties defined by State law and Newton ordinances.

+For purposes of subdivision applications, the Planning Commission shall be responsible for the following, but may delegate any responsibility to Town Staff:

+Rendering land use decisions related to preliminary applications.

+Reviewing preliminary applications in an impartial manner and according to the standards and deadlines described in this Chapter.

+Holding a public hearing for preliminary applications (when needed).

+Providing feedback to applicants on their preliminary applications.

+Scheduling and holding a pre-application meeting with potential applicants (when requested).